sebhildebrandt/systeminformation/README.md

 ### Latest Activity

+- Version 3.11.0: blockDevices now also for OSX and also extended (+ label, model, serial, protocol).
 - Version 3.10.0: added blockDevices (list of disks, partitions, raids and roms).
 - Version 3.9.0: extended networkInterfaces (added MAC address).
 - Version 3.8.0: added dockerContainerProcesses (array of processes inside a docker container).
 - Version 3.7.0: extended docker stats.
 - Version 3.6.0: added versions (kernel, ssl, node, npm, pm2, ...).
 - Version 3.5.0: added graphics info (controller and display).
 - Version 3.4.0: rewritten currentLoad and CPU load for processes (linux).
 This is now much more accurate.
 - Version 3.3.0: added process list.
 Get full process list including details like cpu and mem usage, status, command, ...
 - Version 3.2.0: added battery support.
 If a battery is installed, you get information about status and current capacity level
 - Version 3.1.0: added [Docker][docker-url] support.
 Now you can scan your docker containers and get their stats
 - Version 3.0.0: added DisksIO - overall diskIO and IOPS values for all mounted volumes

 ### Changelog